Section 11(d) – Presumption of innocence

 - by choosing to participate in a regulated activity, an individual will be taken to have accepted consequential responsibilities, including the responsibility to establish, on a balance of probabilities, the exercise of reasonable care or due diligence.

 Judicial independence: Due to the vital role played by judicial independence in the Canadian constitutional structure, the standard application of section 1 cannot alone justify an infringement of that independence.
-An infringement of judicial independence can only be justified where there are “dire and exceptional financial emergencies caused by extraordinary circumstances such as the outbreak of war or imminent bankruptcy”, and a Government must present convincing evidence to justify the infringement (Mackin, supra at paragraphs 72 and 73; Conférence des juges de paix magistrats du Québec, supra).
+An infringement of judicial independence can only be justified where there are “dire and exceptional financial emergencies caused by extraordinary circumstances such as the outbreak of war or imminent bankruptcy”, and a Government must present convincing evidence to justify the infringement (Mackin, supra at paragraphs 72-73; Conférence des juges de paix magistrats du Québec, supra).

 - Date modified: